 The ICCF scheme takes into account especially the work done in the ISA/EC 62443 standards; see section 3.2.1.
 For example, the IEC 62443-4-2 standard was adopted as the basic set of cybersecurity requirements.
-Moreover, the proposed evaluation scheme is heavily influenced by Common Criteria.
+Moreover, the proposed evaluation scheme is heavily influenced by Common Criteria, in that an IACS product evaluation is based on a Security Profile, derived from a Protection Profile, with an independent security testing performed by a laboratory.
+Also on the highest level, the laboratory additionally audits the development process.

-3.3 Standards and schemes for products used in energy networks and smart grids (SWG 3.2)
+3.3 Standards and schemes for products used in energy and smart grids (SWG 3.2)